This article was reviewed by Chris Singer, CFP®.

-Here is a basic overview:
+Here is a basic overview.

-1. Save – The first rule of thumb to be concerned about is that you are saving money for your future.
+The first rule of thumb to be concerned about is that you are saving money for your future.
 Too many Canadians are spending all of what they earn and not putting away any money for their future.
 A good place to start is to aim at putting away 10% of what you make.

-3. Business Owner – If you are a business owner the question can get even more complex as you have more options.
+If you are a business owner the question can get even more complex as you have more options.
 Should you use your RRSP, TFSA or instead save your retirement funds in a holding company?
 Since corporate tax rates are at an all time low in Canada more business owners are saving corporately versus in a RRSP or TFSA.
 There can be many benefits to saving corporately as it can provide flexibility to the business owner.
 As this can be complex it needs to be put together by a professional that understands your corporate structure and the tax and legal rules that are involved.

 As with any financial strategy we would recommend ensuring that you have your personal situation reviewed by a professional to make sure that is done in the best way possible.
-If you have any questions or would like your plan reviewed feel free to contact us.